open-telemetry/opentelemetry.io/content/en/docs/kubernetes/collector/components.md

 ## Introduction

-The [OpenTelemetry Collector](/docs/collector) community support many different receivers and processors to facilitate monitoring Kubernetes.
-This section will cover the components that are most important for collecting Kubernetes data as well as enhancing is.
+The [OpenTelemetry Collector](/docs/collector) supports many different receivers and processors to facilitate monitoring Kubernetes.
+This section covers the components that are most important for collecting Kubernetes data and enhancing it.

 Important Components:

-- [Filelog Receiver](#filelog-receiver) - used to collector Kubernetes logs and application logs written to stdout/stderr.
+- [Filelog Receiver](#filelog-receiver) - used to collect Kubernetes logs and application logs written to stdout/stderr.

 For application traces, metrics, or logs, we recommend the